emlid/emlid-docs/docs/reach/rtk/led-status.md

 After network configuration is done, **<font color="magenta">magenta</font> blinks** will be added to the LED.
 They are shown during time sync.

 !!! danger ""
     The app will not launch until the time sync is complete.
-Internet connection allows this to happen automatically, but in hotspot mode Reach requires a connected antenna with some satellite visibility.
+Internet connection allows this to happen automatically, but in hotspot mode Reach Module requires a connected antenna with some satellite visibility.

 ### ReachView launch and operation